80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent an expression of distaste or disgust

-Example sentence Yuck, It’s spinach and cabbage soup again.
+Example in a sentence Yuck, It’s spinach and cabbage soup again.

 82. Zing